mitchellh/radar/rationale.md

   can report errors for any sort of applications, or even just libraries.
 * A Radar application can have multiple **reporters**, so if one fails, the others still likely work, and provide a nice backup solution.
+* **Routes** can be used to treat certain exception events differently.
+  So if you have that really rare important exception come up, you can report it via SMS, email, whatever, while all the rest of the exceptions just got to a service.

 ## Get Started!